-User Properties in Mobile SDK
+User Identification and Properties in Mobile SDK

 Zeta’s Mobile SDK provides a flexible way to capture user properties that help personalize engagement, track behaviors, and optimize experiences.
 By default, the SDK supports identification and collection of standard properties (such as user ID, email, and phone number).